 Setting up a Discord server isn’t terribly complicated, and it’s free.
 Discord is available on Windows, Mac, Android, iOS, and Linux.
 In this example, I’ll be setting up a server on a Windows desktop.
 Once you’ve downloaded the setup file of your choice, run DiscordSetup.
 The setup program will download a dozen or so updates and then launch the opening screen.
 If you don’t already have a Discord account, you’ll need to register one; it’s quick and painless.
 (There’s a whole TechJunkie article on how to join Discord if you need a little extra guidance.)

-Once you’ve logged in, click on “Create a Server”, enter a server name, and choose a region.
+Once you’ve logged in, click on “Create a Server,” enter a server name, and choose a region.
 Your region choice should be in your own geographical area of the world.
 You can add your own custom 128×128 icon if you like.
 You can see our incredibly creative version of this in the snapshot below.

-Hit “Create” and we’re done – that’s all it took, and now our fully-featured Discord server is ready to roll.
+Hit “Create,” and we’re done – that’s all it took, and now our fully-featured Discord server is ready to roll.

 What Are Discord Bots?

-Bots are simply computer programs that interact with human beings (and sometimes with other bots) to perform certain functions in an automatic way.
+Bots are simply computer programs that interact with human beings (and sometimes with other bots) to perform certain functions automatically.
 If you’re in the online world at all, you have almost certainly interacted with a bot.
-That oddly friendly girl on Tinder who wanted you to follow her on Instagram?
+That oddly friendly girl on Tinder, who wanted you to follow her on Instagram?
 Quite probably a bot.
 The “customer service agent” who first talked to you when you were having trouble with your cable service?
 That was a bot, at least at first; if the bot couldn’t answer your question, it kicked you over to a human without any interruption.
 Ever visit a website and had a helpful chat window immediately open up offering to talk with you about their product or service?
 That was a bot.
 If you use Reddit, you see bot interactions (beep! boop!) all the time.

 Bots can be helpful or infuriating, depending on their purpose, their design, and how they are deployed.
-On Discord, bots provide a variety of productive and not-so-productive features to the community on the server where they “live”.
+On Discord, bots provide a variety of productive and not-so-productive features to the community on the server where they “live.”
 For example, there are bots that play music, bots that offer amusing memes on request, bots that fetch your game stats for you, and bots that play a loud airhorn noise on the channel when invoked.

 Finding Good Bots